Hynexly

 A 10-K is the annual report domestic public companies file with the SEC.
 The SEC's EDGAR guide says it includes audited annual financial statements, material risk factors, and management's discussion and analysis.

-The SEC says investors can search EDGAR by company name or ticker symbol from SEC.gov.
+The SEC says EDGAR can be searched by company name or ticker symbol from SEC.gov.
 Search results display filings in chronological order and label each filing by form type.

 The most useful first-pass sections are the business description, risk factors, management's discussion and analysis, and the audited financial statements.